 GDPR also includes a broader definition of "special categories" (Article 9) of personal data which are more commonly known as sensitive personal data.
 The concept has been expanded to expressly include the processing of genetic data and biometric data.
 The processing of this data is subject to a much more restrictive regime.

-A new concept of 'pseudonymisation' (Article 4) is defined as the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
-Organisations which implement pseudonymisation techniques enjoy various benefits under GDPR.
+A new concept of 'pseudonymisation' (Article 4) is defined as the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
+Organizations which implement pseudonymisation techniques enjoy various benefits under GDPR.

 1. If in any doubt, it is prudent to work on the assumption that data is personal data given the extremely wide definition of personal data in GDPR.

-2. GDPR imposes such a high bar for compliance, with sanctions to match, that often the most effective approach to minimise exposure is not to process personal data in the first place and to securely wipe legacy personal data or render it fully anonymous, reducing the amount of data subject to the requirements of GDPR.
+2. GDPR imposes such a high bar for compliance, with sanctions to match, that often the most effective approach to minimize exposure is not to process personal data in the first place and to securely wipe legacy personal data or render it fully anonymous, reducing the amount of data subject to the requirements of GDPR.

 3. Where a degree of identification is required for a specific purpose, the next best option is only to collect and use pseudonymous data.
-Although this falls within the regulated perimeter, it enjoys a number of benefits for organisations in particular that in the event of a data breach it is much less likely that pseudonymous data will cause harm to the affected individuals, thereby also reducing the risk of sanctions and claims for the relevant organisation.
+Although this falls within the regulated perimeter, it enjoys a number of benefits for organizations in particular that in the event of a data breach it is much less likely that pseudonymous data will cause harm to the affected individuals, thereby also reducing the risk of sanctions and claims for the relevant organization.

 <Go back to Key changes>

 GDPR imposes direct obligations on data processors for the first time.
-The previous Directive generally regulated controllers (ie those responsible for determining the purposes and means of the processing of personal data) rather than 'data processors' - organisations who may be engaged by a controller to process personal data on their behalf (eg as an agent or supplier).
+The previous Directive generally regulated controllers (ie those responsible for determining the purposes and means of the processing of personal data) rather than 'data processors' - organizations who may be engaged by a controller to process personal data on their behalf (eg as an agent or supplier).